 Swimming has been a part of my life for as long as I can remember.
 As a child, I swam competitively for our local club.
 The training regime was brutal, we’d often be in the water by 6.30 am to fit in an hour and a half before school, as well as swimming again in the evenings and at weekends.

-These days, swimming is more about the children than me.
-I get in once or twice a month on my own and still have grand plans to do an Ironman when the children are in school.
-But the one thing I do insist on is that the children are in the water with us regularly.
+But these days, swimming is more about the children than me.
+I get in once or twice a month on my own, but I insist that the children are in the water with us regularly.

 1. Start young